open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/image_laterality.rst

 In DICOM, *laterality* is used to define body parts which come in pairs, for example knees, ears, eyes, etc. It is not used to describe the side of the body being imaged.
-For example, an image of the left side of the right eye would have laterality right, even if the image is portraying the left side of the eye.
+For example, an image of the left side of the right eye would have laterality right, even though the image is portraying the left side of the eye.
+:ref:`patient orientation` should be enough to define the side of the anatomy being viewed.

-Laterality of (possibly paired) body part (as described in Anatomic Region Sequence (0008,2218)) examined.
+In other words, this is the laterality of (possibly paired) body part (as described in Anatomic Region Sequence (0008,2218)) examined.

 Allowed Values
 --------------